tanersener/ffmpeg-video-slideshow-scripts/advanced_video_scripts/README.md

 Both images and videos (with or without audio) are supported as input.

+Scripts in this section are licensed under the `ARTHENICA Commercial License`.

 Please note that sample animations used in this page are low in quality and does not represent full functionality of the scripts.

 ## Blurred Background